 The clues will guide your players from one spot to the next, building anticipation for the treasure they’ll find at the end.
 Place your clues where the kids can’t see.
 Treasure hunt clues are more fun if they require a bit of solving.
 They should be suitable for each age: neither too easy nor too complex.
 Puns and rhymes add to the fun.
+You can download THIS FREEBIE by Learning Roots.
 Check out the following rhymes* from Happy Muslim Homeschool (with FREE printable Here):

 It’s Eid today, let’s freshen up and shower

 Now it’s time to put on your best clothes